juhasev/sample-ninja-help/panelist-imported-select-file.md

 > If you import BIRTH_DATE variable the system will automatically check it against **minimum age to joini** settings found in the **Sub Panel settings**.

+## Getting started with your own import

-Easiest way to get started is to produce a test import file by clicking **GENERATE TEST IMPORT FILE**.
+The easiest way to get started is to produce a test import file by clicking **GENERATE TEST IMPORT FILE**.
 This little tool let's you pick data variables that you would like to import.
 When you prepare your own import file simply follow the test import file format.

 > **IMPORTANT!** Do not import the file back in unless your panel is in the **SIMULATION MODE**.
-This is indicated at the top toolbar with label **SIMULATION**
+This is indicated on the application top toolbar with label **SIMULATION**

 ## An overview of the process is shown below: